alosadagrande/tekton-dpdk/blog.md

         resource: cnf10-cluster
 ```

-Create the `Pipeline` and verify the status by checking the OpenShift webconsole:
+Create the `Pipeline` and verify the status by checking the OpenShift web console:

 ```sh
 $ oc create -f pipeline-dpdk-testpmd.yaml